 This preserves the integrity and rigor of the ACCA Qualification and ensures that all ACCA members, wherever they qualify in the world and whatever their educational background, share a common set of competences.

-Students must pass or be exempted from all nine exams in the Fundamentals level and pass all three Essentials exams and two Option Papers in the Professional level.
+Students must pass or be exempted from all nine Applied Knowledge and Applied Skills exams pass both Essentials and two Options Strategic Professional exams.

 There is no requirement for students to sit and/or pass any of the exams together.